aws/sagemaker-tensorflow-serving-container/README.md

 A SageMaker Model contains references to a `model.tar.gz` file in S3 containing serialized model data, and a Docker image used to serve predictions with that model.

-You can package the contents in model directory (including models, inference.py and external modules) in .tar.gz format in a file named "model.tar.gz" and upload it to S3.
+You must package the contents in a model directory (including models, inference.py and external modules) in .tar.gz format in a file named "model.tar.gz" and upload it to S3.
 If you're on a Unix-based operating system, you can create a "model.tar.gz" using the `tar` utility:

 ```
 tar -czvf model.tar.gz 12345 code